chrisgebert/open_alex_snapshot/README.md

 ### Add MotherDuck profile to dbt

-Or if only the snapshot table exists in MotherDuck, we can run our `dbt-duckdb` models against that source, using the MotherDuck profile in the `profiles.yml` file.
+Or if only the snapshot table exists in MotherDuck, we can run our `dbt-duckdb` models against that source, by addng a MotherDuck target (i.e. the `prod` target) in the `profiles.yml` file.

 ```yaml
 open_alex_authors: